pjnalls/pjnalls.github.io/src/content/blog/en/intro-to-language-laddering.md

 pubDate: 'August 2 2025'
 heroImage: '/posts/intro-to-language-laddering.jpg'
 ---
-A great reason to learn a 2nd, 3rd, 4th language etc., depending on the languages you want to learn, is you can strengthen your one while you learn another.
+A great reason to learn a 2nd, 3rd, 4th language etc., depending on the languages you want to learn, is you can strengthen one while you learn another.
 This is called "language laddering". 🪜

 This concept is a little complex, so let's use an example.

-Let's say your native language is English, and you learned to understand and use Spanish to eventually have no need for English when studying Spanish.
+Let's say your native language is English, and you learned to understand and use Spanish to eventually have no need for English as an aid for studying Spanish.
 Congratulations! 🎉 You now can learn, e.g., Portuguese with Spanish.
 *This* is language laddering.